bearlike/Media-Library-Organiser/README.md

 ```

 ### Usage
-* Step 1: Move all the media files that are to be renamed and organised into "/Input" folder.
+* Step 1: Move all the media files that are to be renamed and organised into "/Input/Movies" or "/Input/Series" folder according to the requirement.
 * Step 2: Run the appropirate .py file **RENAME-Movies.py** or **RENAME-Series.py**
-* Step 3: If no error occurs, the organized files would be inside "/Output" folder
+* Step 3: If no error occurs, the organized files would be inside "/Output/Movies" or "/Output/Series" folder accordingly.
 ### Screenshot
 #### RENAME-Movies.py
 ![Screenshots_Movies](https://github.com/KrishnaAlagiri/Media-Library-Organiser/raw/master/Screenshots/Movies%20-%20Before%20and%20After.PNG)